After Suspicious Packages, Trump Urges Civility While Blaming 'Fake News' Media

 The tone was subdued by the standards of a Trump rally.
 He mostly stuck to the script and delivered a speech that could just as easily have been in the East Room of the White House rather than an aircraft hangar in a part of Wisconsin that is Trump county.
 And the president was transparent about what he was trying to do.

-"Do you see how nice I'm behaving tonight," Trump said.
+"Do you see how nice I'm behaving tonight?"
+Trump said.
 "We're all behaving very well, and hopefully we can keep it that way, right?"

-Not even 24 hours later, Trump was back to his old self on twitter, seeming to blame the media for what is happening.
+Not even 24 hours later, Trump was back to his old self on Twitter, seeming to blame the media for what is happening.
 "A very big part of the Anger we see today in our society is caused by the purposely false and inaccurate reporting of the Mainstream Media that I refer to as Fake News," he wrote.

 A very big part of the Anger we see today in our society is caused by the purposely false and inaccurate reporting of the Mainstream Media that I refer to as Fake News.
 It has gotten so bad and hateful that it is beyond description.
 Mainstream Media must clean up its act, FAST!— Donald J. Trump (@realDonaldTrump) October 25, 2018

-Holding court on the driveway outside the West Wing, Press Secretary Sarah Sanders elaborated, saying media coverage of Trump is 90 percent negative and while he condemns violence he feels "everyone has a role to play."
+Holding court on the driveway outside the West Wing, press secretary Sarah Sanders elaborated, saying media coverage of Trump is 90 percent negative and while he condemns violence he feels "everyone has a role to play."

-Sanders specifically called out CNN, which had to evacuate its New York studios yesterday after one of the specific packages showed up in the network's mail room.
-It was addressed to former CIA director John Brennan, who has been a vocal Trump critic.
+Sanders specifically called out CNN, which had to evacuate its New York studios Wednesday after one of the specific packages showed up in the network's mail room.
+It was addressed to former CIA Director John Brennan, who has been a vocal Trump critic.
 Brennan responded to Trump's tweet telling him to stop blaming others and look in the mirror.

 "Your inflammatory rhetoric, insults, lies, & encouragement of physical violence are disgraceful," Brennan wrote.
 "Clean up your act....try to act Presidential.
 The American people deserve much better.
 BTW, your critics will not be intimidated into silence."